kennethmoen/VM-Setup-and-Explanation/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Open notepad and record the IP address from your local computer in a notepad text file by using https://www.whatismyip.com/
+- Open https://www.whatismyip.com/ and record your local computer's IP address in a text file.
-- Using an Azure virtual machine record its IP address using the same method.
+- Repeat step 1 on an Azure virtual machine.
-- Dowload Proton VPN onto the virtual machine.
+- Download Proton VPN onto the virtual machine.
-- Use the virtual machine to download and install Proton VPN.
+- Connect to any Proton VPN server.
-- Use Proton VPN to change the virtual machine's IP address and record it using the same method.
+- Visit https://www.whatismyip.com/ and record the IP address.

 <h2>Deployment and Configuration Steps</h2>